projectcalico/calico/master/reference/private-cloud/l3-interconnect-fabric.md

 ![]({{site.baseurl}}/images/l3-fabric-downward-default.png)

-> In this diagram, we are showing that all Calico nodes share the same
-> AS number, as do all ToR switches.
-However, those ASs are different
-> (*A1* is not the same network as *A2*, even though the both share the
-> same AS number *A* ).
+In the diagram above, we are showing that all Calico nodes share the same AS number, as do all ToR switches.
+However, those ASs are different (*A1* is not the same network as *A2*, even though the both share the same AS number *A* ).

 While the use of a single AS for all ToR switches, and another for all compute servers simplifies deployment (standardized configuration), the